yasir-saeed/WG-Papers/Embedded/01-EmbeddedGoals.md

 Papers which complete or advance any of these goals should target the Embedded Working Group.

-`[ ]` Improve language and library features so that they are usable in Space or time constrained environements.
+`[ ]` Improve language and library features so that they are usable in Space or time constrained environments.
 * Exception Unwinding
 * Allocating Types, where available
 * Crypto API, where available